kentlizardo/demakers-game/docs/devlog.md

 # Day 1 2024-17-01

 Decided to scaffold a completely new project for Demaker's.
 I've already tried to make this game multiple times before.
 Once with GDScript.
 Then switched to C#, waited a couple months, recreated that project in C#.
-Now I've finally decided to use GDscript.
-My reasons for doing so is because I've found that all of my game jams in C# and projects so far have had a lot slower development time than the GDScript projects.
+What a mess.
+I've finally decided to use GDscript and going to try to stubbornly stick with that.
+My reasons for doing so is because I've found that all of my game jams in C# and projects so far have had a _lot_ slower development time than the GDScript projects.
+Mostly having headaches trying to understand OOP + dependence and inheritance trees while trying to mix that into a Godot Node-based workflow.
 Going to paste a pros/cons list from the trello into here.
-I also just have headaches trying to understand OOP + dependence and inheritance trees.

 ## C#